 Inviting People to Like Facebook Pages

 Are you inviting people to like your page on Facebook?
 Not just friends but also those who are not connected with your page but engage with content via shares or ads?
-If the answer is no, you need to make this a habit as, while one of the most mind-numbing tasks out there, it really can help build your presence on the network at a faster pace (which, in turn, can become traffic to your website via article shares).
+If the answer is no, you need to make this a habit as, while not the most exciting of tasks out there, new features have made this incredibly easy and can really can help build your presence on the network at a faster pace (which, in turn, can become traffic to your website via article shares).

 Prioritize Money Now vs Money Later

 One blogging philosophy I have quite enjoyed over the years is the concept of money now vs money later.
 The premise is as simple as it sounds as almost all monetization activities can fit in one of these two silos.

 Money now covers any and all activities where you can put money in your pocket in the immediate future.
 Think things like sponsored campaigns, freelance writing, paid partnerships, and, if you have a fairly established website, possibly even writing high target articles for ad revenue if you can make things go viral (even if you may not get that payout for a couple of months, you're still earning it now which is the important part).

 Money later, on the flip side, covers everything else that may not pay off immediately.
 Thinking things like writing articles that may not go viral right away, building niche websites, starting new social media profiles, and the like.
 These are all important in running a business from a holistic viewpoint because they could grow a brand to make money later on, but may not put money in your account by the end of the week, month, or even year.